 Call to worship by the minister/leader – the congregation remain seated

-Prayers – led by the Minister.
+Prayers – led by the minister/leader.
 On occasions we will be asked to join in with a response.
 Usually the Lord’s Prayer is said at this time; but sometimes it is sung.
 We remain seated for Prayer.

 Second hymn- again all stand